|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Jack Taft 1984

 R. Abbott 2010

 Pilot Lt.
 Everett H. Van Patten (survived) Dallas, TX

 Built by Bell in Buffalo, New York.
-Assigned Royal Air Force (RAF) serial number AP335 and painted in a three-color camouflage scheme.
-Instead, delivered to the U. S. Army.
+Assigned Royal Air Force (RAF) Airacobra I serial number AP335 and painted in a three-color camouflage scheme.
+Instead, delivered to the U. S. Army Air Force (USAAF) as P-400 Airacobra AP335.
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force, 8th Fighter Group, 36 Fighter Squadron.
+Assigned to the 5th Air Force, 8th Fighter Group, 36 Fighter Squadron "The Flying Fiends".
 No known nose art or nickname.

-Took off on a mission to escort C-47 Dakotas bound for Tsili-Tsili Airfield.
+On August 3, 1943 took off from Port Moresby piloted by Lt.
+Everett Van Patten on a mission to escort C-47 Dakotas bound for Tsili-Tsili Airfield.
 Over the target, intercepted by Japanese Ki-43 Oscars.
 This Airacobra's coolant system was hit by a bullet and disabled.
-Returning from the mission, Van Patton made a wheels up emergency landing at Bulldog
+Returning from the mission, Van Patten made a wheels up emergency landing at Bulldog Airfield.

 Ray Fairfield over flew the area in 1968: